-- Land designated Low Density Residential may be zoned to permit ground-oriented housing units, such as single and semi-detached dwellings and townhouses.
+- a) Land designated Low Density Residential may be zoned to permit ground-oriented housing units, such as single and semi-detached dwellings and townhouses.

 Additional Residential Units are permitted within the Low Density Residential Designation.

 - b) In addition to the permitted housing types within the Low Density Residential Designation, lands within this Designation may also be zoned to permit:

 - i.
 Day care facilities;

 - ii.
 Bed and breakfast establishments;

 - iii.
 Home-based businesses;

 - iv.
 Special needs housing;

 - v.
 Additional residential units; and,

 - vi.
 Neighbourhood supporting uses.

 - c) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.

-- a) Lands within the Low Density Residential Designation may be developed to a residential density ranging between 20 and 30 units per net developable hectare, and shall be a maximum height of 3 storeys. - b) Generally, a minimum of 15 percent of the net residential area of the lands designated Low Density Residential shall be developed for townhouses. - c) Rear or backlotting of dwelling units within Low Density Residential Designation shall not be permitted on Arterial and Collector roads and shall be minimized where abutting parks and valleys. - d) Infilling of vacant lots and intensification of existing properties is encouraged in the Low Density Residential Designation, subject to the test of compatible development, to the satisfaction of the Town. - e) Existing dwelling units within Strategic Growth Areas and within the Built Boundary identified on Schedule 2 may be utilized for commercial or office purposes, subject to an Amendment to the Zoning By-law and Site Plan Control.
+- a) Lands within the Low Density Residential Designation may be developed to a residential density ranging between 20 and 30 units per net developable hectare, and shall be a maximum height of 3 storeys. - b) Generally, a minimum of 15 percent of the net residential area of the lands designated Low Density Residential shall be developed for townhouses.

+- c) Rear or backlotting of dwelling units within Low Density Residential Designation shall not be permitted on Arterial and Collector roads and shall be minimized where abutting parks and valleys. - d) Infilling of vacant lots and intensification of existing properties is encouraged in the Low Density Residential Designation, subject to the relevant intensification policies of this Plan and the permissions afforded Local Corridors Section of this Plan. - e) Existing dwelling units within Strategic Growth Areas and within the Built Boundary identified on Schedule 2 may be utilized for commercial or office purposes, subject to an Amendment to the Zoning By-law and Site Plan Control.